longlonglin/GDBA/README.md

 To train and evaluate the model in the paper, the user should specify the following :

-- Dataset : The dataset to be used
+- Dataset: The dataset to be used

 - Budget: The budget of the attack